-NOTE 12 - RETIREMENT PLAN
+NOTE 12 RETIREMENT PLAN

 The Organization maintains a qualified deferred compensation 401(k) plan for full time employees over age 21 that have completed one month of service.
 Under the plan, employees may elect to defer up to a percentage of pretax annual compensation, subject to the Internal Revenue Service limits.
-The Organization matches 50% of the participant's contribution to the Plan, not to exceed six percent of the participant's gross compensation.
-The Organization contributed \$445,762 and \$406,624 for the years ended June 30, 2023 and 2022, respectively.
+The Organization matches 50% of the participant's contribution to the Plan, not to exceed 6% of the participant's gross compensation.
+The Organization contributed \$428,325 and \$445,762 for the years ended June 30, 2024 and 2023, respectively.

 The Organization offers a 457(b) deferred compensation plan.
 A select group of management employees are eligible to participate in the plan.
 The plan provides for employer contributions at the employers sole discretion.
-The Organization made no contributions to the plan for the years ended June 30, 2023 and 2022.
+The Organization made no contributions to the plan for the years ended June 30, 2024 and 2023.
 Plan participants have the option to make personal contributions to the plan.
-The contributions are held in investment accounts, administered by a third party, pending distribution upon vesting portions and severance of employment of the participants.
-At June 30, 2023 and 2022, the Organization maintained approximately \$554,000 and \$525,000, respectively, in plan assets included within prepaid expenses and other and approximately \$554,000 and \$525,000, respectively, due to plan participants included within accrued expenses in the balance sheets.
+The contributions are held in investment accounts, administered by a third-party, pending distribution upon vesting portions and severance of employment of the participants.
+At June 30, 2024 and 2023, the Organization maintained approximately \$610,000 and \$554,000, respectively, in plan assets included within prepaid expenses and other and approximately \$610,000 and \$554,000, respectively, due to plan participants included within accrued expenses in the balance sheets.